Aqua Teen Hunger Force: Video games

-Reception and legacy
+Reception, influence, and legacy

 In January 2009, IGN listed the series as the 39th best in the Top 100 Best Animated TV Shows.
 The series was nominated for Teen Choice Awards in 2007 and 2008.
 In 2011 Willis and Maiellaro received Annie Award nominations for writing in the season eight episode, "The Creditor".
 In 2019, IGN placed Aqua Teen Hunger Force 25th on their list of Top 25 Animated series for adults.